 If you do not wish to use a web interface, you can also operate from the command line, and create AVIF and WebP, provided you have PHP installed.
 Consequently, you can configure ShortPixel to run through cron jobs or other schedulers

 A plugin called ShortPixel Image Optimizer (SPIO) allows you to optimize the physical images on your installation.
-It only works locally, so it physically compresses the images you upload to your website.
+It works locally, so it physically compresses the images you upload to your website.